-A Look at Touring Insurance
+A Look at Band Tour Insurance

-To be eligible for touring insurance, you must meet certain qualifications based on your unique band and wages.
+To be eligible for band tour insurance, you must meet certain qualifications based on your unique band and wages.
 Some of the most common eligibility terms include a limitation on how many band members are included in your group, as well as how much money your band makes in annual gross income.
-While most types of entertainers are covered under touring insurance, certain genres of music may not be covered.
+While most types of entertainers are covered under band tour insurance, certain genres of music may not be covered.
 Some insurance companies do not cover genres of music that may pose a higher risk during live performances, such as grunge and punk.
 Speak with your entertainment insurance broker to see your options.

 Common Touring Liabilities